IVRPowers/blog/content/post/general/demo-center-video-rtc-for-genesys.md

 ##	Click-to-Video

 **Click-to-Video** is powered by our responsive desktop & mobile widgets.
-It makes a Video Call (SPLIT Forward) to Genesys with distribution and  enqueueing to your agents.
+It enables to send Video Calls ([SPLIT Forward](https://blog.ivrpowers.com/post/technologies/what-is-split-forward/)) to Genesys with automatic call distribution (ACD) and enqueueing to your agents.

 ![Video RTC for Genesys - Click-to-Video](/postimages/general/Demo-Center-Features.012.jpeg)

 ##	Scan-to-Video

 **Scan-to-Video** is enabled by a dynamic QR code without any app.
-It makes a Video Call (SPLIT Forward) on your mobile device to Genesys call distribution to your agents.
+It enables to send Video Calls ([SPLIT Forward](https://blog.ivrpowers.com/post/technologies/what-is-split-forward/)) on your mobile device to Genesys automatic call distribution (ACD) to your agents.

 ![Video RTC for Genesys - Scan-to-Video](/postimages/general/Demo-Center-Features.013.jpeg)

 ##	Chat-to-Video

 **Chat-to-Video** is running Genesys Live Chat / Web Messenger.
-Genesys agents can initiate a Video Call (SPLIT Reverse) to scale up any text or email asynchronous conversation.
+Genesys agents can initiate a Video Call ([SPLIT Reverse](https://blog.ivrpowers.com/post/technologies/what-is-split-reverse/)) using agent's extension to scale up any text or email conversation.

 ![Video RTC for Genesys - Live Chat](/postimages/general/Demo-Center-Features.014.jpeg)